atorstling/bychan/README.md

 MIT

 ##Maturity
 This is the first public version of Bychan.
 For this release I tried to focus on expressions, so functionality for statements might be a bit lacking.
 Please let me know if you run into limitations in this area.
+Documentation is also slim to none, if there is interest in this project this will definately improve.